sana33/SDCOR/Readme.md

   * #### "Progress by Chunk/Block:" static text box

-    This field shows the gradual progress of the scalable clustering algorithm or the chosen density-based anomaly algorithms, in terms of successive chunks or blocks of data, respectively.
+    This field shows the gradual progress of the scalable clustering algorithm or the chosen density-based anomaly algorithm, in terms of successive chunks or blocks of data, respectively.

   * #### "Temp AUC:" static text box